ZKEX/zkex-mm-tools/README.md

 # Introduction

-This tool is used to help market maker users to `initialize zkex account` and `activate zk layer2 account`.
+This tool is used to help market maker users to `initialize zkex account` and `activate zk layer2 account` **before** submitting an application to the ZKEX team to obtain your market maker `api-key` and `api-secret`.

 # Quick Overview (features)